bjfoutz00/3D-Maze-Solver/README.md

 0 0

+A sample maze is given in the input file.

 The program will then solve the maze.
 It will first parse the input and output the generated maze, using a '\_' in place of a 0 and a 'X' in place of a 1.
 Then it will output the solved maze, using letters to represent the correct path.
 If there are multiple paths, it will show the first path solved.